-And in this M1 Finance review, I’ll look at M1 Finance through the eyes of a financial planner.
-Breaking down what’s to like, what’s not to like, who it’s right for, and who should stay away.
+In this M1 Finance review, I’ll look at the company through the eyes of a financial planner, breaking down what’s to like and who stands to benefit the most from everything the platform has to offer.

 How Does M1 Finance Work?